Unda Box Office Collections(Day 1): Registers A Strong Opening!

 Day 1 At Kochi Multiplexes

 According to the reports, Unda had as many as 21 shows on its opening day at Kochi multiplexes and the film witnessed very good occupancy rates.
-Unda is expected to have collected above Rs 6 lakh on its day 1, which are impressive figures.
+According to a report by Forum Keralam, the film collected around Rs 5.67 lakh on its first day from the Kochi multiplexes.

 In Other Centres